Watch and Marvel: Liverpool's first league title in 30 years is inevitable for Klopp's superheroes | Goal.com

 Yep, there was fortune, but that’s Liverpool too.
 They earn it.
 Even when they’re down, they’re never out.
 Even when they struggle, they succeed.
 They are never afraid to roll the dice, and more often than not the right number comes up.

-But then Salah and Mane still scored – that’s 36 between them in all competitions now – and Alex Oxlade-Chamberlain could mke an immediate difference off the bench.
+But then Salah and Mane scored one each – that’s 36 between them in all competitions now – and Alex Oxlade-Chamberlain made an immediate difference off the bench.
 Liverpool have plenty to turn to when they are in need.
 If Plan A fails, they have a few others to pick from.

 On the 2nd of November.